cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - record: RegistrationUpload corresponding to the client's registration.
 - credential_identifier: client credential identifier.
 - oprf_seed: seed used to derive per-client OPRF keys.
-- server_info: optional, application-specific information to send to the client during the handshake.

 The client receives two outputs: a session secret and an export key.
 The export key is only available to the client, and may be used for additional application-specific